 Explain the various steps in the data mining process

-Explain what CRISP-DM and KDD are
+Explain what CRISP-DM and KDD are and in which domains they are used

 How to one-hot encode categorical variables